chongho/chongho.github.io/_posts/2020-12-31-The-craft-of-writing-effectively.md

 ## Further readings/viewings
 The video lecture this note is put together from:
 {% include youtubePlayer.html id=page.youtubeId %}
+(The embedded video isn't showing up in Safari for some reason so adding the [YouTube link](https://youtu.be/vtIzMaLkCaM) for Safari users)
 - [Web article: The Power of White Space by Interaction Design Foundation](https://www.interaction-design.org/literature/article/the-power-of-white-space#:~:text=White%20space%20is%20the%20area,or%20even%20a%20background%20image.)
 - [Wikipedia article: Signified and Signifier](https://en.wikipedia.org/wiki/Signified_and_signifier)
 - [Reddit article: This lecture is about academic writing, but I found it insanely helpful and upsetting.
 (UChicago Leadership Lab: The Craft of Writing Effectively)](https://www.reddit.com/r/writing/comments/9tk4r9/this_lecture_is_about_academic_writing_but_i/)